KBTC's Weekly Public Affairs Show - Friday at 7:30pm

 Northwest Now Host - Tom Layson

 Tom Layson is KBTC's Managing Editor and worked in Yakima, Terre Haute, Louisville, Sacramento, Columbus, and New York-New Jersey.
-Tom anchored 13 hours of live coverage in the NY/NJ market during 9-11 - just one example of the many thousands of hours he’s been on set or in the field covering politics, natural disasters, courts and crime, economic development, personal finance and the environment the past 40 years.
+Tom anchored 13 hours of live coverage in the NY/NJ market during 9-11 - just one example of the many thousands of hours he’s been on set or in the field covering politics, natural disasters, courts and crime, economic development, personal finance and the environment over the past 38 years.
 Tom grew up in the Maple Valley area and is a graduate of Pacific Lutheran University.

 This Week at 7:30pm